Online Art Courses

 “I have learned how to relax, which my husband thinks is unbelievable as typically I couldn’t sit still for two minutes”.

 There are three foundation courses to get you started and give you fundamental drawing techniques and strategies.
 Each course has a series of straightforward steps, showing you how to draw in line, tone and colour.
+You will find more information on each course in the drop down menu under ‘Courses’ and in the ‘Details’ section in the boxes below.

 Line or Linear Drawing